yeze322/botframework-sdk/specs/botframework-activity/botframework-activity.md

 ### Speak

 The `speak` field indicates how the activity should be spoken via a text-to-speech system.
 The field is only used to customize speech rendering when the default is deemed inadequate.
 It replaces speech synthesis for any content within the activity, including text, attachments, and summaries.
-The value of the `speak` field is [SSML](https://www.w3.org/TR/speech-synthesis/) [[7](#References)] encoded within a string.
-Unwrapped text is allowed and is automatically upgraded to bare SSML.
+The value of the `speak` field is either plain text or [SSML](https://www.w3.org/TR/speech-synthesis/) [[7](#references)] encoded within a string.

 `A3030`: The `speak` field MAY contain an empty string to indicate no speech should be generated.

 `A3031`: Receivers unable to generate speech SHOULD ignore the `speak` field.

-`A3032`: If no root SSML element is found, receivers MUST consider the included text to be the inner content of an SSML `<speak>` tag, prefaced with a valid [XML Prolog](https://www.w3.org/TR/xml/#sec-prolog-dtd) [[8](#References)], and otherwise upgraded to be a valid SSML document.

 `A3033`: Receivers SHOULD NOT use XML DTD or schema resolution to include remote resources from outside the communicated XML fragment.

 `A3034`: Channels SHOULD NOT send the `speak` field to bots.

+`A3035`: Receivers generating speech from an Activity with a missing or null `speak` field SHOULD render message contents such as [`text`](#text) and [`summary`](#summary) instead.

 ### Input hint